 If what you are after is a dramatic improvement in your appearance, then a top quality hair transplant clinic may be the only option.
 As of now, hair transplant is still the most effective way to create a cosmetically acceptable difference for men and women with hair loss.
 However, not all hair transplants are created equal.
 Research and due diligence are critical.

-If you have any questions about caffeine as a hair loss treatment or if you are seeking other hair restoration options, talk to Dr. Ray Woods' hair clinic and see if they can help you.
+If you have any questions about caffeine as a hair loss treatment or if you are seeking other hair restoration options, talk to Dr. Cole's hair clinic and see if his team can help you.

 Dr. Cole is a top ranked hair restoration surgeon on HairSite with over 10 years of uninterrupted patient result statistics in our database.
 His clinic is one of the few in the world that offers advanced cell based Platelet Rich Plasma PRP hair therapy as well as Acell regeneration treatment for their hair restoration patients.